Common Injury Concerns While Working Out

 Knees Hurt While Squatting

 Many people complain about knee pain when squatting both with a bar and without.
 We know the benefits of squats mainly concentrate around one area - our bums!
-Who doesn't want a nice toned, shapely behind?
 The last thing you want is knee pain when you are using your whole body to support your bodyweight or bar weight.
 One of the most common reasons for knee pain while squatting is incorrect technique which then leads to unwanted stress on the knee joint.
 Here are some things you may be doing wrong:

 If you are new to squatting and are finding it hard to balance your weight, try squatting with a box.
 You can play with the box height to determine when your knee pain occurs, and focus on touching your bum to the box to learn the correct position.
 Some other tips are to make sure you stretch and foam roll all of your leg muscles after each workout (including the insides and outsides of your upper legs).
-If you are completing my Bikini Body Training Guide, you will know that many of the exercises involve jumping, which makes it even more important to stretch and foam roll to reduce pain and future injuries.
+If you are completing any of my programs, you will know that many of the exercises involve jumping, which makes it even more important to stretch and foam roll to reduce pain and future injuries.

 After you have the correct shoes, here are some more tips on combating shin splints: